skarmory84/task_crud_challenge/README.md

 A task has the following validations

-* Name is required and must be uniq.
-It is case sensitive.
+* Name is required and must be only number, letters and spaces.

 * Description is optional, but cannot be greater than 100 characters